ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 #### 3.3.1 TLS/SSL Backend

-The connection from the load balancer/ingress to Zenhub uses HTTP by default, but both entry points, `nginx-gateway` (Zenhub's main app) and `admin-ui` (Zenhub's administration app), can be accessed on both port `80` and `443`.
+The connection from the load balancer/ingress to Zenhub uses HTTP by default, but the entry points, `nginx-gateway` (Zenhub's main app), `admin-ui` (Zenhub's administration app), and `devsite` (Zenhub's GraphiQL explorer) can be accessed on both port `80` and `443`.

-To use the encrypted connection to these backends, your ingress manager needs to support the https backend protocol.
+To use the encrypted connection to these backends, your ingress manager needs to support the HTTPS backend protocol.
 Each ingress controller might have different ways to configure this feature.

 > ⚠️ **NOTE:** It is very important to configure the application backend port based on the cluster ingress functionality.